tonitdiep/tarot_project/README.md

 # JavaScript Module
-Tarot Project: Focuses only on 56 Minor Arcanna Cards out of 78 cards from the Tarot Deck.
-This frontend applicaiton consists of Javascript, HTML and CSS with a Rails RESTful routes API from the backend along with using event listeners, 'let', 'const' to methods like '.filter' and 'forEach'.
+Tarot Project: Focuses only on 56 Minor Arcana Cards out of 78 cards from the Tarot Deck.
+This frontend application consists of Javascript, HTML and CSS with a Rails RESTful routes API from the backend along with using event listeners, 'let', 'const' to methods like '.filter' and 'forEach'.

 ## Installation
 To Start, run these keys from the terminal: